FisnikH26/Farm---Organic-Store/README.md

 ===============================================
 This website has a **shop** and **blog** page, **log in**/ **sign in** option

-In 1. blogs
-        * you can read blog post
-        * if you open your account you can post aswell
+In 1.blogs you can read blog post and if you open your account you can post aswell

 in Shop you can buy fruit, vegetable, and bakery products